-1 WPS Button Press the WPS button to automatically connect to a WPS-enabled wireless router or access point and establish connectivity.
-2 USB Connector Used to connect the DWA-125 to your computer.
+1WPS ButtonPress the WPS button to automatically connect to a WPS-enabled wireless route and establish connectivity.
+Refer to page 20.
+Press the WPS button to automatically connect to a WPS-enabled wireless router or access point and establish connectivity.
+Refer to page 20.
+2 USB Connector Used to connect the DWA-131 to your computer.